-The estate or trust may exclude part of its extraterritorial income from gross income.
+However, income from certain long-term sales and leases may still qualify for the exclusion.
 For details and to figure the amount of the exclusion, see Form 8873, Extraterritorial Income Exclusion, and its separate instructions.
 The estate or trust must report the extraterritorial income exclusion on line 15a of Form 1041, page 1.